dariacherepina/Software-Engineering-Design-SoSe-25/exercises/exercise9/exercise9.md

 #### Black Box Testing:
 is a software testing method where the internal structure, design, and implementation of the system are not known to the tester.
 The tester interacts with the software solely through its inputs and outputs, treating it as a "black box."

+Example:
+- beta testing: an opportunity for real users to use a product in a production environment to uncover any bugs or issues before a general release.
+Beta testing is the final round of testing before releasing a product to a wide audience.
-Example: beta testing, ui/ux testing
+- ui/ux testing

 Use:
 - Validating requirements